top of page

 Over the past 25 years, Brooke has been an outspoken figurehead in responsible dog breeding, promoting responsible ownership and training.
 She also actively promotes and mentors other breeders, as well as advocating against backyard breeding by using puppy sale contracts, which protects them from ending up in the hands of backyard breeders, rescues, pounds or shelters.

 Contrary to common belief, "purebred" does not always mean "well bred".
 We have known purebred, registered breeders breeding dogs with poor temperament and poor health and who have raised puppies in terrible conditions, while also constantly having puppies available.
-It is also a well-known fact that even dogs with championship titles may not necessarily be sound in conformation and temperament.
+It is also a well-known fact that even dogs with championship titles may not necessarily be sound in conformation and temperament either.

 There is no such thing as the "perfect" dog.
 The only way to know is meet the parents yourself and do your research.